berops/claudie/docs/input-manifest/input-manifest.md

 - `dns_zone`

   DNS zone inside of which the records will be created.
-For now, only a GCP DNS zone is accepted, thus making definition of the GCP provider necessary.
+GCP/AWS/OCI/Azure/Cloudflare/Hetzner DNS zone is accepted

 - `provider`